-This 2017 romantic comedy is actually based on the married screenwriters who co-wrote the film—Kumail Nanjiani and Emily Gordon.
+One of the best new romantic movies to hit the screen in recent years, this 2017 flick is actually based on the married screenwriters who co-wrote the film—Kumail Nanjiani and Emily Gordon.
 To take things a step further, Kumail even stars as his younger self, while Zoe Kazan stars as the renamed love interest Emily Gardner.
 The film opens on Kumail’s start as a standup comedian in Los Angeles, where one night a woman heckles him from the audience, only for the pair to eventually hit it off.
 Despite falling hard and fast for one another, Kumail keeps their relationship a secret from his family to avoid cultural tensions.

 When Emily contracts a serious illness and is sent to the hospital to be put in an induced coma, Kumail’s entire world is shaken.
 The movie evolves from a simple romance into a beautiful and touching story about family, pain, loss, growth, and love for love’s sake.

 In 1995, neurologist Oliver Sacks wrote the essay for The New Yorker magazine.
 That essay contained the incredible story of Shirl Jennings, a man who had lost his sight from retinitis pigmentosa as a child, and then regained the sense following surgery as an adult.
 Shirl’s girlfriend Barbara remained at his side throughout the highs and lows of his sensory experience, including the ultimate loss of his sight again a year after his surgery.